ayushm-agrawal/research_papers_summarized/federated_learning/Federated_Averaging.md

 ## Primary Contributions

-1. The identification of problem of training on decentralized data from mobile devices.
+1. The identification of the problem of training on decentralized data from mobile devices.

-2. Selection of a straightforward and practival algorithm that can be applied to this setting.
+2. Selection of a straightforward and practical algorithm that can be applied to this setting.
 3. Extensive empirical evaluation of the proposed approach.

 ## Algorithm/Solution

 This paper advocates an alternative to the problems above by a new approach where the training data is left distributed on the devices.
-The global model rlearns by aggregating locally-computed updates.
+The global model learns by aggregating locally-computed updates.

 The paper labels this decentralized approach as **Federated Learning**.
 The name *Federated Learning* comes from the fact that the learning task is solved by a loose federation of participating devices (referred as clients).
 These clients are coordinated by a central server.